Founder / Executive Training Director

 Amy Morgan, MSC

-Ms. Morgan is an instructional designer, strategist and trainer, and the founder of Academy Hour, a training provider offering courses to professional groups, law enforcement and first response teams.
-She is pursuing a Doctorate of Education: Global Training & Development, has earned a Master's degree in Counseling, and holds a Bachelor's of Science in Behavioral Sciences.
-She previously served as the Training Officer for the Oklahoma State Bureau of Investigation, and as an Instructional Systems Designer and Trainer for the Federal Aviation Administration.
-Ms. Morgan also serves as the Training Manager for Washington DC-based federal contract company, Changeis Inc.
+Ms. Morgan is the founder and Executive Training Director of Academy Hour (www.academyhour.com), a training provider offering mental health & leadership courses to law enforcement, first response teams and public safety personnel.
+She is pursuing a PhD in Psychology, specializing in Trauma and Disaster Relief, has earned a Master's degree in Counseling, and holds a Bachelor's of Science in Behavioral Sciences.
+She previously served as the Training Officer for the Oklahoma State Bureau of Investigation.
+Ms. Morgan is TCCC (Tactical Combat Casualty Care) / LEFR (Law Enforcement First Responder) certified.